felippe-regazio/express-rest-i18n/README.md

 # Response Locales

-If you dont pass any locale, your `defaultLocale` will be used as the translation language.
-Anyway, you can specify a locale to your API in 3 different ways.
+You can specify a locale when requesting your API in 3 different ways, if you dont pass any locale, your `defaultLocale` will be used as the translation language.
 When specifying the locale on your request you dont need to do anything server-side, the `i18n.t()` will automatically handle the response using the locale passed via request.
+So, when asking something from your API, you can tell which language you want in the following ways:

 #### Headers